markuskimius/csvmagic/doc/csvread.md

        piped to cgrep(1) to look for records containing a value in a specific column.

    Options
-       -h, --help
-              Output a usage message and exit.
+       -d DELIM, --delim=DELIM
+              Use DELIM as the value delimiter, where DELIM may be 'p' for the pipe (|), 't'  for the  tab  (\t),  'a'  for the SOH (ASCII 1), or other string literal of one or more characters and Python string escape sequences.
+DELIM may  include  escape  charac- ters.
+By  default  the delimiter is guessed from the characters in the CSV_DELIMS environment variable.

+       -f, --diff-only
+              Show only the fields that differ between each row.

+       -g, --show-change
+              Show only the fields that differ between each row, and show how they changed.

+       -m, --multitable
+              The file may contain more than one csv table, divided by an empty line.
+The second set of table is treated as though it were the start of a new csv file.

        -n, --no-header
               The file contains no header.
 The values are numbered by their column positions instead.

        -s, --strip-quotes
               Strip quotes from field values.

-       -d DELIM, --delim=DELIM
-              Use DELIM as the value delimiter, where DELIM may be 'p' for the pipe (|), 't'  for the  tab  (\t),  'a'  for the SOH (ASCII 1), or other string literal of one or more characters and Python string escape sequences.
-DELIM may  include  escape  charac- ters.
-By  default  the delimiter is guessed from the characters in the CSV_DELIMS environment variable.

        -t LIB, --translator=LIB
               Use the plugin library LIB to preprocess the values before display.
 LIB may be the